 The Qur'ân only forbade the consumption of pork, blood and improperly slaughtered meat.
-However, shari'a law gradually itemized foods that the faithful should avoid.
-A list was established by the time that the 'gates of interpretation' allegedly clanged shut at the beginning of the tenth century, even if sects and schools of law differed as to what was on the list, and continued to debate the topic.
+23 However, shari'a law gradually itemised foods that the faithful should avoid.
+A list was established by the time that the "gates of interpretation" allegedly clanged shut at the beginning of the tenth century, even if sects and schools of law differed as to what was on the list, and continued to debate the topic.24

 Although Muslims were allowed to eat most wild herbivores, elephants were either forbidden or discouraged.
-Probably the oldest reason advanced was that the elephant was 'metamorphic', that is one of the animals into which God had at times metamorphosed human beings.
-In eighth and ninth century 'Iraq, the elephant was further believed to be related to the accursed pig, and it was noted that the she-elephant could not be milked.
-More generally, animals with scant hair were prohibited food.
-Over time, most ulama taught that elephants were fighting beasts, and that tusks were equivalent to the fangs of carnivores, which should not be eaten.
-Al-Damîrî, writing in Egypt in the second half of the fourteenth-century, recognized that some authorities permitted elephant flesh, but he considered this to be strange.
-The beast's 'canine' teeth, and the elephant's aggressive behaviour, sufficed to disprove such views.
-He stated flatly: 'That it is unlawful to eat the elephant is a well known thing.'
-In recent times, ulama in East Africa argued that elephants were unclean meat because they did not chew the cud.
+25 The oldest reason advanced was that the elephant was "metamorphic", that is one of the animals into which God had at times metamorphosed human beings.
+26 In mid ninth-century 'Iraq, the elephant was further believed to be the father of the unclean pig.
+27 More generally, animals with scant hair were prohibited food.
+28 Over time, however, most ulama taught that elephants were fighting beasts, and that tusks were equivalent to the fangs of carnivores, which were unclean meat.
+29 Al-Damîrî, writing in Egypt in the second half of the fourteenth-century, recognised that some authorities permitted the eating of elephant meat, but he considered this to be strange.
+The beast's "canine" teeth, and the elephant's aggressive behaviour, sufficed to disprove such views.
+He stated flatly: "That it is unlawful to eat the elephant is a well known thing."
+30 In recent times, ulama in East Africa argue that elephants are unclean meat because they do not chew the cud.
+31

 A popular story around the Islamic world, which was probably of late ninth-century 'Iraqi Sufi origins, assumes that believers should not eat elephants, albeit without providing chapter and verse.
 A Muslim traveller, caught in a terrible storm on a ship, promised God that he would never eat elephant if saved.
 The hungry shipwrecked survivors chanced on a young elephant, which they caught and ate, with the exception of the hero.
 The mother of the young elephant discovered who had eaten her child, by smelling the men's breath, and killed all but the hero.
+32

 Exceptions might be made for parts of the elephant that were considered to have curative properties.
-The Manâfî 'al-hayawân, composed in Baghdad over many years by a family of Christian doctors, lauded the virtues of fat and skin.
-A thirteenth-century text, in the same tradition, recommended the elephant's fat, liver, and gall-bladder, as well as the flesh in general.
-However, al-Damîrî's late fourteenth-century compendium only listed medicinal products that would not involve eating the beast's flesh, perhaps reflecting his Islamic orthodoxy.
+The Manâfi ' al-hayawân, composed in Baghdad over many years by a family of Christian doctors, lauded the virtues of fat and skin.
+33 A thirteenth-century text, in the same tradition, recommended the elephant's fat, liver, and gall-bladder, as well as the flesh in general.
+34 However, al-Damîrî's late fourteenth-century compendium only listed medicinal products that would not involve eating the beast's flesh, perhaps reflecting his Islamic orthodoxy.
+35